pkajaba/Recommender-Systems-Project/README.md

 * [Deployment instructions](Deployment instructions)

 #### Docker setup
+First replace config/database.yml with database-docker.yml.
 For running in docker containers you have to first run `docker-compose up`.
-After this you have to also setup database in container this way:
+After this you have to also setup database in container this way (in another terminal):
 `docker-compose run web rake db:migrate`.
 You can run any ruby related commands this way.

 #### System Dependencies